 Make notes beforehand

 A lot of people understandably get anxious about the PIP assessment.
 And a lot of people with epilepsy have problems with their memory.
-This can make it really difficult to get all your information across.
-Making notes beforehand of the things you think will be most important to say can really help once you are in the assessment.
+This can make it difficult to get all your information across.
+Go through your form and make notes beforehand of the things you think will be most important to say.
+This can really help once you are in the assessment.
 Take your notes with you to the interview, along with anything else you think might help.

 The interview will be with a healthcare professional, but they might only have a basic understanding of epilepsy.
 Make sure you can explain clearly about your epilepsy and how it affects you.
 Don't just talk about your seizure frequency.
 They need to know about all possible impact on your life, including such things as anxiety and memory problems.

 You could use the list below to make notes about your situation.
 You can then take your notes with you to the interview.
 If you have a seizure diary, you could take this to the interview to help you explain your seizure pattern.

 Here is a list of the sorts of things that a person with epilepsy may need to mention in their PIP interview: